 Preparation for going home

-Your baby may sometimes require further monitoring or support, for example if they were born premature (born before 37 weeks) or they require monitoring of their blood sugars.
-Where possible your baby will receive care on Loveridge ward or if they require closer observation this will be on our Neonatal Unit, where our staff will ensure that you receive the information, communication and support that you will need.
+Your baby may sometimes require further monitoring or support, for example if your baby is born premature (born before 37 weeks) or your baby might require monitoring of their blood sugars.
+Where possible your baby will receive care on Loveridge ward however, if closer observation is necessary this will be on our Neonatal Unit, where all our staff will ensure that you receive the information, communication and support that you will need.

 Who to call if you have any concerns about yourself or your baby